 Less than an hour’s drive from Kanchi Khurana’s Cation lies Janakpuri, infamous for Tihar, the largest prison complex in Asia.
 But Janakpuri is also known for something much more relatable — Bollywood actress Anushka Sharma’s hometown in the famous 2010 romantic comedy Band Baaja Baaraat and the place where her character Shruti sets up the wedding planning business along with Bittoo, played by Ranveer Singh.
 The duo’s chemistry in the movie made as many headlines as their sense of fashion — something that our top women seller and resident of Janakpuri, Ritika Mehara, can attest to.

 After all, a love for fashion and the drive to establish her own business, quite like Shruti’s character in the movie, encouraged Ritika to quit her job and start selling jeans online.
-She owns Stylox, an exclusive private label, sold through her firm, BUYTHEITEM.
+She owns Stylox, a private label, sold through her firm, BUYTHEITEM.
 Currently, her production amounts around 50,000 units per month, all of which is completely consumed by her online business.

 Was the journey as simple as it seems?
 “Absolutely not.
 I faced a lot of criticism for my decision to quit a stable job and start a business.
 But people fail to understand that being a businessperson is very interesting.
 This business is my own baby.
 I am fully invested in it, and don’t have to answer to anyone else.
 It takes a good multi-tasker to juggle home and business responsibilities, but the rewards are significant,” she says.